kleniu/iOSsmithy/README.md

 # iOSsmithy
 bunch of iOS tests

+## iOS008 - User Defaults as permanent data storage
+User Defaults to store data from custom class.

+topics:
+- Text Field keyboard - is not enough to show the keyboard when using simulator - enable it in the menu
+- using UserDefaults to store: Bool, Float and String values

 ## iOS007 - Simple TableView and Sliders
 Simple TableView to show lines of text, adopting protocols, response to click on cell.